litestar-org/litestar/docs/usage/7-middleware/builtin-middlewares.md

 !!! note
     You can use wildcard prefixes (`*.`) in the beginning of a domain to match any combination of subdomains.
-Thus, `*.example.com` will match `www.example.com` but also `x.y.z.example.com` etc. You can also simply put `*` in trusted hosts, which means - allow all.
-This though is basically turning the middleware off, so it's better to simply not enable it to begin with in this case.
-You should note that a wildcard cannot be used only in the prefix of a domain name, not in the middle or end.
+Thus, `*.example.com` will match `www.example.com` but also `x.y.z.example.com` etc. You can also simply put `*` in trusted hosts, which means allow all.
+This is akin to turning the middleware off, so in this case it may be better to not enable it in the first place.
+You should note that a wildcard can only be used only in the prefix of a domain name, not in the middle or end.
 Doing so will result in a validation exception being raised.

 For further configuration options, consult the [config reference documentation][starlite.config.AllowedHostsConfig].